Chelsea Manning Overview ‧ read

 Shining the light of truth

 That’s the way whistleblowing goes.
 Some truths are difficult to swallow, but the torture and killing of innocent people should never be ignored.
-Chelsea Manning is paying the price for leaking classified files, but her actions could make the world a better place.
+Chelsea Manning paid a steep price for leaking classified files, but the reverberations of her actions continue to make the world a better place.